mefengl/what-i-read/README.md

 https://seths.blog/2023/11/working-with-problems , Great article on problem solving

 https://ratrey.substack.com/p/psychology-of-learning-learn-like , Comparing learning to traveling to a new city is a particularly good example

+29

+https://www.forbes.com/sites/kenrickcai/2023/11/27/pika-ai-video-generator-editor-series-a , Speed matters, no matter how you achieve it